News

 Trending

-College student faces terrorism charges after threatening to melt snowflakes
+A college student faces terrorism charges after threatening to melt snowflakes.

-Lucas Gerhard studied Law Enforcement at Michigan’s Lake Superior State University just a walk away from the US and Canada border.
-He studied there until he was charged with the felony charge of making terrorist threats, and under Michigan Penal code suggests he could face up to 20 years in prison.
+Lucas Gerhard studied Law Enforcement at Michigan’s Lake Superior State University, just a short walk from the US and Canada border.
+He studied there until he was charged with the felony charge of making terrorist threats, and under the Michigan Penal Code, he could face up to 20 years in prison.

-You see Lucas posted a photo of an AR-15 with a bit of commentary that made a female student on campus feel threatened.
+You see, Lucas posted a photo of an AR-15 with a bit of commentary that made a female student on campus feel threatened.
 Someone grabbed a screenshot of the AR15 with his comment and reported it to the safety office.
-What did Lucas say to upset someone so bad?
-He post the picture and put this commentary on the picture:
+What did Lucas say to upset someone so badly?
+He posted the picture and put this commentary on it:

 Takin this bad boy up, this outta make the snowflakes melt, aye?
-And I mean snowflakes as in snow (emoji face)
+And I mean snowflakes as in snow. 😉

-Shortly after the post being reported police went to Lucas’ apartment, and with his permission and cooperation allowed them to search his car and his room.
-During the search they found the following:
+Shortly after the post was reported, police went to Lucas’ apartment, and with his permission and cooperation, they allowed them to search his car and his room.
+During the search, they found the following:

 • AR15